Asad-Ullah-Turab/codeSmellDetector/readme.md

 # Quiz Application

-This is a Java Swing-based quiz application developed using the MVC architecture.
-The application provides two distinct portals:
+This is a Java Swing-based application developed using the MVC architecture.
+It is a code smell detector tool designed to help identify common code smells in Java projects.

-- **Teacher Portal**: Allows teachers to log in, create quizzes, and view past quizzes.
-- **Student Portal**: Enables students to log in, attempt available quizzes, and view their scores.

 ## Features

-### Teacher Portal

-- Secure login for teachers.
-- Create new quizzes with multiple questions and options.
-- View student responses and scores for completed quizzes.

-### Student Portal

-- Secure login for students.
-- View available quizzes assigned by teachers.
-- Attempt quizzes and submit answers.
-- View scores and past performance.
+- Detects common code smells such as Long Method, Large Class, and God Object.
+- Provides a user-friendly interface for analyzing Java source files.
+- Displays results in a clear and organized manner.

 ## Prerequisites